 If your current supplier charges to change from a prepayment to a credit meter, you're not stuck - you can still switch to a cheaper prepayment plan from another supplier.
 Your new supplier may even be able to swap your meter out at no cost.

-Prepayment energy meters are usually installed into homes that have slipped into debt with their energy supplier at some point, to help them manage their debt and therefore budget more effectively.
+Prepayment energy meters are usually installed in homes that have slipped into debt with their energy supplier at some point, to help them manage their debt and therefore budget more effectively.

-Some landlords also like to have them installed in their rental properties to try and cut the risk of their tenants running into debt.
+Some landlords also have them installed in their rental properties to try and cut the risk of their tenants running into debt.

 If you have to switch to a prepayment meter because you're in debt to your energy supplier, you will pay off your debt bit by bit at the same time as you pay for the gas and electricity you use.